 The trail starts at the Hayward Plunge, a popular indoor swimming pool built in the 1930s and part of Memorial Park.
 Memorial Park has a parking lot "for patrons only", but as a hiker you are, in fact, using the park, so I assume it’s OK to park there.

 Follow the wide paved trail past the entrance to the Plunge.
-The trail immediately enters the wooded canyon.
+The Wally Wickander Trail, also known as the Hayward Plunge Greenway Trail, immediately enters the wooded canyon.
 At first the canyon is narrow and the trail is a wide, dusty, overused dirt road.
-Soon, though, the road turns into a singletrack trail; after the trail climbs over what looks like an old dam, the canyon becomes more attractive.
+Depending on recent maintenance the trail may turn into a singletrack or it may remain a dirt road, but after the trail climbs over an old dam, the canyon becomes more attractive.
 The trail climbs insistently through nice if not spectacular bay laurel woods.

 Near the highest point of the loop, the trail breaks out of the woods, offering some views over the canyon.
-When the trail ends, turn right onto Durham Way and continue a few yards to Oakes Way, where the trail resumes.
+When the trail ends, turn right onto Durham Way and walk along the road a few yards to Oakes Way, where the trail resumes.

 The Ward Creek Road Trail descends steeply into a narrow, lush, and shady canyon.
-A few ferns grow alongside the trail.
+As the trail descends the canyon gets progressively deeper, lusher, and more scenic.
+A few ferns grow alongside the trail and there are some huge eucalyptus trees.
 At Campus Drive, turn right and pick up the Wally Wickander Trail to return to the Plunge.